 Fly the nest and discover Spain’s best kept secret.
-From hikeable mountain trails and untouched coastlines ripe for exploration, to world class dining without a waiting list, DOSE writer Helena reviews an active autumnal break, set amongst the sunny South East region of Murcia…
+From hikeable mountain trails and untouched coastlines ripe for exploration, to world class dining without a waiting list, DOSE writer Helena reviews an active spring break, set amongst the sunny South East region of Murcia…

 Hotel Bajo El Cejo

 Few things reinforce a sense of inner peace quite like being immersed within nature.
 It’s just before 8am and I’m submerged amongst the serene waters of an infinity pool, the sun slowly ascending to the summit of the rugged cliffs that surround me.
 The Fuente del Chorrico stream trickles on the fringes of earshot.
 I lay back in starfish formation and allow myself to float away.

 We’re in the boutique Bajo El Cejo hotel, located in El Berro – a sleepy hamlet of little more than 100 inhabitants at an altitude of 650 metres, nestled amongst the mountainous Sierra Espuña.
 Originally home to coal miners and a watermill, the architecture pays homage to its rich heritage.
 Natural materials dominate throughout the space; wooden beams and ceilings, exposed stone walls and natural clay floors allow this building to blend seamlessly into Mother Earth.

 Indeed, it is she that provides the principal source of inspiration here, not only for the architecture, but also the food, with field to fork ingredients featuring at every meal.
 The previous night’s dinner had witnessed us devouring four delicious courses of zero food miles, the elements of each dish either grown, handpicked or foraged from the fertile soils that sit nearby.
 Christened the ‘orchard of Europe’, the Murcia region is famous for its ‘huerta’, thanks to year-round warm weather and 300 days of southern sunshine.